umitersoy1/python-repo/README.md

 # python-repo
-#This is a repo for my python prcatices!
+#This is a repo for my python practices!